-Theory: 5 periods per week Semester Mark: Continuous assessment by means of industry related projects Examination: No examination
+Semester Mark: Continuous assessment by means of industry related projects

 A number of industry orientated tasks must be completed by the student.

 Based on a sound investigation a comprehensive report discussing the analysis and solution or completion of the task must be submitted.